womblee/instant_replay_patcher/README.md

 ## Usage
 1. Download and run the `.exe` from Releases tab.
 2. The tool will automatically detect and patch NVIDIA processes.
-3. Configure startup and auto-close settings as desired.
+3. Configure settings as desired.
+4. Click 'Patch Now' for patch to be applied.
-4. Check the log window for patching status and details.
+5. Check the log window for patching status and details.

 ## Technical Details
 This tool works by injecting memory patches into NVIDIA's container process, specifically targeting the functions that detect protected content.
 By bypassing these detection mechanisms, Shadowplay can record content from applications that would normally trigger the "Recording is not available due to restricted content" error.

 ## Credits
-This project builds upon and improves [ShadowPlay_Patcher by furyzenblade](https://github.com/furyzenblade/ShadowPlay_Patcher), implementing cleaner code and a user-friendly interface.
+This project builds upon the foundation of [ShadowPlay_Patcher by furyzenblade](https://github.com/furyzenblade/ShadowPlay_Patcher), introducing a cleaner architecture, enhanced stability, an intuitive UI, and multiple additional patches to fully bypass NVIDIA Instant Replay protection mechanisms.

-Make sure to check it out, it explains how this bypass works a lot better than here.
+Make sure to check it out, I wouldn't have made this program without their research!